antoine3000/dok-old/README.md

 # Dok

-Dok is a documentation tool/system that converts an architecture of folders and files into a static website that anyone can explore.
+Dok is a documentation low-tech tool/system that helps you to document (almost) everything.
 It can be seen as a personal assistant, it invites you to write, organize and then publish your personal knowledge online.

 ## Status

 Dok is currently in full development.
 Things will be broken, then repaired, then broken again.
 To use it is to accept its experimental phase.

 ## Quick start

+### Installation

+#### Python and PIP

+Dok requires [Python](https://en.wikipedia.org/wiki/Python_(programming_language)).
+You can download it from the [official Python website](https://www.python.org/downloads/), for Linux, Mac OS X or Windows.

+PIP, the package manager for Python, is also required to run Dok.
+The Python installer installs `pip`, so it should be ready for you to use.
+You can verify that `pip` is available by running the following command in your console: `pip --version`.
+It should give informations on the current version of pip, if it is correctly installed.

+#### Dependencies

+In order to install the dependencies:
+1. Open a terminal and make sure you are inside the `dok` folder: `cd my_project/dok`
+2. run `pip install -r requirements.txt`

 ### Create a project
 ### Create an article
 ### Generate your site

+Run `python dok/script.py`.

 ### Preview your site

+Open your web browser and visit the URL provided by the script when you run it.
+On linux, this looks like `file:///home/antoine/repo/my-project/public/index.html`.

 ## Write
 ### Metadata